 A&D talent shortage underlying factors

-- Aging and attrition: The rapid aging of technical trades, loss of senior expertise, and higher-than-average attrition among mid-career professionals are causing acute knowledge gaps in critical roles.
+Aging and attrition: Roughly one third of A&D manufacturing and engineering roles are held by workers aged 55 and older, according to industry analysis cited by AIAA and McKinsey in 2025.
+The rapid aging of technical trades, loss of senior expertise, and higher-than-average attrition among mid-career professionals are causing acute knowledge gaps in critical roles.

-- Academic and skills mismatch: New graduates often lack readiness for roles in AI, software or digital, reflecting a gap between education and A&D industry evolution.
+Academic and skills mismatch: New graduates often lack readiness for roles in AI, software or digital, reflecting a gap between education and A&D industry evolution.
+Even where graduates are entering technical fields, many lack job-ready experience in AI, software, and digital manufacturing.
+Deloitte’s 2025 outlook points to this growing disconnect as a key friction point in scaling new capabilities.

 Aerospace and defense talent strategies